jnf/jnf.dev/src/content/essays/2021-03-15-practical-divination/content.md

 The nine of clubs warns me of a garden overgrown.
 Exponentially increasing concerns, orderly spades turned unruly clubs.
 I need to step back, regroup, reconsider, realign before things spin out of control.

 That's it!
 My brain is focused; I can think deeply on what's really troubling me.
-I'm clearly very unsure about my team's roadmap, and it probably has something to do with the team composition.
-This example is only lightly contrived; I'm scribbling thoughts as fast as I can to capture the essence of my divination.
+I'm clearly unsure about my team's roadmap, and it probably has something to do with the team composition (that one spade facing away--what are you trying to tell me?).
+This example is only lightly contrived; I scribbled thoughts as fast as I could to capture the essence of my divination.
 You don't need a fancy deck of mysterious cards--though that is both lovely and gratifying--to get started.
 Find something accessible, some cards or dice or tea leaves that speak to you, and give it a try.
-Let me know how it goes for you.
+Let me know how it goes.

 Ok friends, that's all I've got.
 Take care, talk soon, and stay safe. 💕